License Fee Schedule

 - Attorneys who have not active in Idaho or actively engaged in the practice of law in another state for 7 years or more may be required to take all or a portion of the bar examination.

-If you are interested in transfer to active status or would like to discuss the effects of transferring to inactive status, please contact Annette Strauser in the Licensing Department at (208) 334-4500.
+If you are interested in transfer to active status or would like to discuss the effects of transferring to inactive or senior status, please contact Annette Strauser in the Licensing Department at (208) 334-4500.